FernandoBasso/fernandobasso.github.io/_posts/web-development/2017-10-27-laravel-deploy-login-infinite-redirect-loop.en.md

 The lingering question is: what would have been the best approach in the first place that could have avoided the problem and saved me some hours of debugging and experimenting?

-I am not perfect and still seeking enlightenment…​
+I am not perfect and still seeking enlightenment…